 Mount the analyzer in a clean, vibration-free area avoiding direct radiant heat, sunlight and drafts.
 Avoid areas containing chlorinating equipment.
-The 9071C Hydrazine analyzer default design is comprised of two separate sections (transmitter and wet section).
-The sensor unit can be mounted separately as long as it is no more than 330 feet (100meters) from the transmitter unit.
+The 9071 Hydrazine analyzer default design has the two main sections (transmitter and wet section) combined as a single unit.
+If need be the sensor unit can be mounted separately as long as it is no more than 330 feet (100meters) from the transmitter unit.

-2.1.2 MOUNTING OF TRANSMITTER UNIT
+2.1.2 TRANSMITTER UNIT